scottwoodall/python-pgextras/README.rst

         :target: https://pypi.python.org/pypi/pgextras

-Unofficial python port of `Heroku's pgextras <https://github.com/heroku/heroku-pg-extras>`_ that provides various statistics for a Postgres instance.
-The biggest selling point of this module is that your Postgres database can be anywhere, not just with Heroku.
+Unofficial Python port of `Heroku's pgextras <https://github.com/heroku/heroku-pg-extras>`_ that provides various statistics for a Postgres instance.
+The biggest difference of this module is that your Postgres database can be anywhere, not just hosted with Heroku.

 * BSD license
 * `Documentation <http://python-pgextras.rtfd.org>`_